What is patina? The secret to giving your furniture the designer look

 Bronze and copper antiques possess a patina sometimes called verdigris.
 Characterised by its green appearance, this patina is formed by a chemical reaction between these metals with carbon dioxide and water.

-This patina takes many years to acquire, but antiques in damp areas or near large bodies of water will show signs of ageing faster than those in drier climates - a helpful clue to figuring out where your antique has come from.
+This patina takes many years to acquire, but antiques in damp areas or near large bodies of water will show signs of ageing faster than those in drier climates.
+It's a helpful clue to figuring out where your antique has come from.

 Patina on precious metals